KPSKB/nanopb_demo/README.md

 	- The Python script will guide you through the process and provide instructions as needed.

 4. **LED States**:
     - Green LED: This can be changed using the proto messages.
+During flood test, it should blink with a frequency of 1 Hz.
     - Yellow LED: Signals that data processing is ongoing.
     - Red LED: Signals possible data loss or error in protobuf decoding.